Six reasons to set up an Australian Partnership Agreement?

 Independence.
 Each partner’s trust is effectively independent of the others.
 It is even possible to have partners that are not discretionary trusts.
 Such as unit trusts, companies and humans.

-The classic Australian Farming Partnership structure
+Australian Farming Partnership structures

 Traditionally: